DEVELOPMENT: CREATING TOMORROW

 The Board’s objective is to advise and prioritise, shape and communicate and importantly implement the school’s investment and fundraising strategies, working with the Governors and management of the school.

 - Edward Hellings, Director of Finance and Administration

-- Charlotte Wootton, Development Officer and past parent
+- Charlotte Wootton, Development Office representative and past parent

 - James Underhill, Development Consultant

 - Sue Laing, Chair of the Development Board and past parent

 - Mark Hamilton-Bowker, current parent

 - Tim Jones, past parent